syncfusion-content/winui-docs/winui/Calendar-DateRangePicker/Getting-Started.md

 You can hide the dropdown button in `Calendar DateRangePicker` by setting the [`ShowDropDownButton`](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Editors.SfDropDownBase.html#Syncfusion_UI_Xaml_Editors_SfDropDownBase_ShowDropDownButton) property value as `false`.
 The default value of `ShowDropDownButton` property is `true`.

-N> When the dropdown button is hidden, you can still open the dropdown calendar use `ALT + down` keyboard shortcut.
+N> When the dropdown button is hidden, you can still open the dropdown calendar using `ALT + down` keyboard shortcut.

 {% tabs %}
 {% highlight XAML %}